 WHO WE ARE

 WMSS is one of the few High School operated broadcast stations in the country.
 WMSS is licensed by the Federal Communications Commission (FCC), and is owned by the Middletown Area School District.
-WMSS Broadcasts on 91.1MHz, FM, and has an output power of 1350 Watts, more than many college radio stations!
+WMSS Broadcasts on 91.1MHz, FM, and has an output power of 475 Watts, more than many college radio stations!
 We are owned and operated by the Middletown Area School District.
 Students in the Middle School (grades 7 through 8) may join the Radio Club.
 At the High School level, radio becomes a credit course that meets outside regular school hours.
-Our staff directory lists our current student managers and directors.

 HOW WE ARE FUNDED